circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 #### Service Image Variant

-CircleCI maintains one variant for service images.
+CircleCI maintains only one variant for service images.
+To speed up builds
+using RAM volume,
-To use RAM volume on a service image to speed up builds, add the `-ram` suffix to the end of a service image tag.
+add the `-ram` suffix to the end of a service image tag.

 For example,